JianLoong/blog/content/blog/october-2019/voronoi.md

 #### Example of a query

 I will now re-use my data set of point from an earlier blog entry and I will generate the voronoi diagram.
-Basically I would use a query point as well to find out the nearest neighbour and the surrounding neighbours.
+Basically, I would use a query point as well to find out the nearest neighbour and the surrounding neighbours.
 The figure below shows that the d3-delaunay provides a simple functions that allows you to find the point in which is the closest to the query point.
 This is done by using `delaunay.find()`.
 So if you are **inside the blue region**, your closest point would be the point inside the blue region.

-Its surrounding neighbours could then be easily obtained once you have this point by using `delaunay.neighbor()` and passing the result of the first find function.
+It's surrounding neighbours could then be easily obtained once you have this point by using `delaunay.neighbor()` and passing the result of the first find function.
 So, the regions which are in teal would be the **neighbours of the region in blue**.
 All the other regions would be coloured in green.
+This simple data structure would allow you to easily obtain the nearest neighbour.
+However, of course, there is also the importance of the build time, insertion time and removal time as well.

 <div id="exampleQuery" style="text-align:center;max-width:30em;margin:auto;"></div>
 <p align="center"><strong>Fig 2.
 Voronoi Diagram for a NN query.</strong></p>